Ensuring that all people can fully access educational content is key to effective learning.

 1. Clear structure and simple navigation

-Organize content with hierarchical titles and subtitles for easy reading and navigation, especially for screen readers.
+Use hierarchical titles and subtitles to organize content.
+This improves readability and ensures smooth navigation, especially for people using screen readers.

 4. Subtitles and transcripts

-Use other elements such as icons, patterns, or additional text, to convey key information, so that it is understandable even for people with color blindness.
+Use icons, patterns, labels, or additional text to convey important information so that content remains understandable for users with color blindness.

 6. Keyboard compatibility

-Do you want to continue improving accessibility in your courses?
-Let's talk!
+Interested in strengthening accessibilityin your courses?
+Let’s talk!